jvzonlab/OrganoidTracker/manuals/INSTALLATION.md

 Your command prompt should now start with `(organoid_tracker)`.

-If you need to remove (the previous version of) OrganoidTracker, execute this command:

-    conda env remove -n organoid_tracker

 To test if the software is working, run `python organoid_tracker.py`.
 A window should pop up, from which you can load images and tracking data.
 See the Help menu for more information and tutorials.

 > Tip: you can install the `orjson` library into your Conda environment to speed up saving/loading of AUT files by a factor of two.
 To do this, run the command `conda install orjson`.

+If you need to remove (the previous version of) OrganoidTracker, execute this command:

+    conda env remove -n organoid_tracker

+If you need to update OrganoidTracker, first pull the latest changes from the GitHub repository, and then run this command:

+    conda env update --file environment-exact-win64 --prune

 ## macOS and Linux
 Unfortunately, OrganoidTracker has only been lightly tested other OSes.
 Feel free to ask the authors if you run into any problems.